rcarrata/rcarrata.github.io/_posts/2019-03-06-ocp4_route_sharding.md

 What happened?

-By default, the default router have not routeSelector (remember the spec:{} from above?), and for this reason is exposed not only to our internal router, also is exposed to the default.
+By default, the default router has no routeSelector (remember the spec:{} from above?), and for this reason it is exposed not only to our internal router, but also to the default.

-Check if the route expose by the internal router is working:
+Check if the route exposed by the internal router is working:

 ```
 # curl -I  django-psql-example-test-sharding.internalapps.rcarrata-ipi2-aws.c398.sandbox389.opentlc.com